jackocnr/intl-tel-input/README.md

 **defaultCountry**
 Type: `String` Default: `""`
 Set the default country by it's country code.
-You can also set it to `"auto"`, which will lookup the user's country based on their IP address.
+You can also set it to `"auto"`, which will lookup the user's country based on their IP address - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/default-country-ip.html).
 Otherwise it will just be the first country in the list.

 **nationalMode**
 Type: `Boolean` Default: `false`